mlswg/mls-protocol/draft-ietf-mls-protocol.md

   in the `proposals` vector.

 * Construct an MLSPlaintext object containing the Commit object.
-Sign the MLSPlaintext using the old GroupContext as context.
+Sign the MLSPlaintext using the old GroupContext as context and the label `"MLSPlaintextTBS"`.
   * Use the MLSPlaintext to update the confirmed transcript hash and generate the new GroupContext.
   * Use the `init_secret` from the previous epoch, the `commit_secret` and the